prgai/Practical-Guide-for-a-Happy-Life-in-Prague/README.md

-# Practical guide for a happy lif in Prague
+# Practical guide for a happy life in Prague
 The one-stop guide for incoming researchers to make your life in Prague easier

 The mission of prg.ai is to transform Prague into an artificial intelligence hub of global significance.
 A thriving community of international researchers and academics who bring the essential dose of diversity of thought, experience, backgrounds and networks is an indispensable ingredient in achieving our ambitious goal.